-ARCHEOSTORIE Journal of Public Archaeology is the open access peer-reviewed scientific journal that provides Italy with an arena to discuss issues such as the management and communication of archaeological heritage and, more widely, the role of archaeology into contemporary society.
+ARCHEOSTORIE Journal of Public Archaeology is the open access, peer-reviewed and online-only journal that provides Italy with an arena to discuss issues such as the management and communication of archaeological heritage and, more widely, the role of archaeology into contemporary society.
 It produces insightful analyses on significant initiatives aimed at involving the public in archaeological and heritage issues, and bridging the gap between our past and modernity.

 “This area is now beginning to be understood as concerned with the preservation, communication and public use of archaeology.
 However, the path towards a clearer definition of Archeologia Pubblica as a formal area of teaching and research requires further and more focused scrutiny if Public Archaeology is to become a way for Italian archaeologists to demonstrate public value and fight the consequences of the economic (and social) crisis we are experiencing.”

 Our mission is to legitimise these activities in order to bring the discipline of Public Archaeology in Italy up to international academic standards.
 Italian universities have to offer students the opportunity to learn what Public Archaeology is and how it can contribute to the profession and the role of archaeology within contemporary society.

 Our aim is to fill this gap encouraging academic debate on Public Archaeology in Italy and promoting and coordinating related activities.